aholland/aholland-scala-utils/README.md

-# ants-scala-utils
+# aholland-scala-utils
-Basic utilities I like to use in Scala, especially implicits for working with Option
+Basic utilities I like to use in Scala, especially implicits for working with Option and Try